wp-plugins/send-from/readme.txt

 == Description ==

 I have issues with my hosting service not allowing me to easily set the 'From line' for my server email.
 Whenever a new user signs up they see username@hostingservice.com even though they should see user@site.com.
 Before Send From you would be required to modify your installation of Wordpress just about every time you do an update.
 No longer!
-With Send From, you simply go into your admin panel and set what the end user will see on their emails from line.
+With Send From, you simply go into 'Settings->Send From' and set what the end user will see on their emails from line.

 == Installation ==